Certification/Registration Standards for Play Therapists

 HOW CAN ROCKY MOUNTAIN PLAY THERAPY INSTITUTE HELP YOU ACHIEVE CERTIFICATION/REGISTRATION?

 In North America there are two routes to choose from to become a play therapist.
 The Association for Play Therapy (APT) route, which offers the designation of a Registered Play Therapist (RPT), is shorter in terms of training, supervision and practice hours, and gains access to a large internationally recognized professional organization.
-The route through the Canadian Association for Child and Play Therapy (CACPT), which offers the designation of a Certified Play Therapist (CPT), is longer, but also offers the flexibility of becoming a Certified Play Therapy – Associate (CPT-A), for those practitioners who do not have a Master’s level of education but wish to use play therapeutically in their work.
+The route through the Canadian Association for Play Therapy (CAPT), which offers the designation of a Certified Play Therapist (CPT), is longer, but also offers the flexibility of becoming a Certified Play Therapy – Associate (CPT-A), for those practitioners who do not have a Master’s level of education but wish to use play therapeutically in their work.
 RMPTI encourages membership and involvement with both organizations!

 APT Route: To become a Registered Play Therapist (RPT) with the Association of Play Therapy (APT) one of the requirements is to complete 150 hours of approved training.
 The Green Stream, combined with the Red Stream, provides all of the required play therapy training hours.